ebarzegar/bioinformatics-portfolio/08_Variant_Calling_with_Galaxy/results.md

 ## Step 6 – Functional Annotation with SnpEff

-The variants produced by LoFreq were functionally annotated using SnpEff 5.4c within the Galaxy platform.
+The variants produced by LoFreq were functionally annotated using **SnpEff 5.4c** within the Galaxy platform.
 SnpEff predicts the potential biological consequences of sequence variants by determining their locations relative to genes and transcripts and evaluating whether coding variants may alter codons or amino acids.

-The GRCh38.115 human genome database was used for annotation.
+The **GRCh38.115 human genome database** was used for annotation.
 This database was selected after querying the SnpEff database catalogue available on the Galaxy server, where the available standard GRCh38 releases included GRCh38.86, GRCh38.99, and GRCh38.115.

-The input VCF contained 37 PASS variants: 2 on chromosome 1, 6 on chromosome 17, and 29 on the mitochondrial chromosome.
+The input VCF contained **37 PASS variants**: 2 on chromosome 1, 6 on chromosome 17, and 29 on the mitochondrial chromosome.

 During the first annotation attempt, SnpEff successfully recognized the nuclear variants but reported `ERROR_CHROMOSOME_NOT_FOUND` for variants labelled `chrM`.
 This occurred because the GRCh38.115 SnpEff database represents the mitochondrial chromosome as `MT`.
 To resolve this compatibility issue, only the mitochondrial chromosome identifier was changed from `chrM` to `MT`.
 Variant positions, reference and alternate alleles, quality scores, sequencing depths, and allele frequencies were not modified.

 After chromosome-name normalization, SnpEff successfully processed all 37 variants and produced 53 annotations with no annotation errors.
-The predicted effects included 8 MODERATE, 7 LOW, and 38 MODIFIER annotations.
+The predicted effects included **8 MODERATE, 7 LOW, and 38 MODIFIER annotations**.
 The annotated consequences included missense variants, synonymous variants, intronic variants, intergenic variants, and non-coding transcript exon variants.

 Among the predicted coding consequences, 8 effects were classified as missense and 7 as synonymous.
 Missense variants alter a coding sequence in a way that changes the encoded amino acid, whereas synonymous variants alter a codon without changing the resulting amino acid.
 SnpEff therefore extended the analysis beyond variant detection by connecting nucleotide substitutions with their predicted consequences at the coding and protein levels.